Explainable AI and Adoption of Financial Algorithmic Advisors: an Experimental Study: Conclusion and Discussion

 Furthermore, using an autopilot increased adoption significantly, a finding which we relate to the unwillingness to make decisions if possible.
 Presenting a feature-based explanation partially mitigate the adoption drop caused by the question about willingness to pay.
 Participants which were assigned to "AI-advice" with explanations were willing to pay more for the advice compare to the No-explanation alternative.
 We find a correlation between trust antecedents and our measurement of RTA.
 When levels of trust were high, we observed mitigation in adoption drop when failure occurs, and a correlation with gaining recovery after this failure.
 We observe positive correlation between Explanation satisfaction perceptions with initial adoption levels as well.
 Lastly, we find that age is negatively correlated with auto-take advice and a tendency (not significant) of age and lower adoption rates.

 We contribute to the literature in three key ways:

-(1) First, we show that there is no single best explanation that fits all and the importance of time and situation dependence in presenting the type of explanation that is best suited to promote trust.
+(1) First, we document that there is no single best explanation that fits all.
+The type of explanation that is best suited to promote trust is time and situation dependent.
 Namely, the "What" we should explain depends on the "when".
 Interestingly, participants were more inclined overall to adopt AI-given advice than follow a human expert.
 The effect of the model (and human advice) failure on subsequent advice taking is remarkable, with a single failure causing adoption rates to plunge.

-(2) Second, our results show that often the end-user doesn't need to know more than very general facts to accept the system.
+(2) Second, our results suggest that often the end-user doesn't need to know more than very general facts to accept the system.
 Our study shows that such general explanations yield good results in terms of RTA and WTP compared to the alternative of no explanations, and especially after AI failure.
 Moreover, stating accuracy statistics about the algorithm can further strengthen the aforementioned effect.
 Furthermore, explanations increased the participants willingness to pay for the advice.
-Results of the current study highlight the potential utility of simple explainability solution in these aspects.
+Results of the current study highlight the potential utility of simple explainability solutions in these aspects.

-(3) Thirdly, our experimental paradigm of the lemonade stand game applies the RTA measurement in different and evolving situations into the explainable AI literature.
-This framework may be utilized to answer many other questions in the field of explainable AI and trust in AI.
+(3) Third, our experimental paradigm of the lemonade stand game applies the RTA measurement in different and evolving situations into the explainable AI literature.
+This framework may be utilized to answer other questions in the field of explainable AI and trust in AI.
 Future work can investigate the effect of different explanation types in broader conditions such as, but not limited to: varying reported accuracy values of the algorithm and over more extended periods.
 Whether Willingness to Pay changes over time with different situations?
-Will using additional experimental methods such as a more controlled lab experiment or a field experiment on a live system will show the same results?
-Moreover, some of the key components can be implemented in research studies on different explainability techniques, such as visual explanations.
+Will using additional experimental methods such as a more controlled lab experiment or a field experiment on a live system show the same results?
+Some of the key components can be implemented in research studies on different explainability techniques, such as visual explanations.
 Answering these questions in addition to our study will help bridge the gap between the immense technical success we see in machine learning, and the difficulty often faced when trying to understand and amplify adoption and trust among users.